William-Laverty/William-Laverty/README.md

 ## 🚀 Skills
 Here are some of the skills and technologies I'm proficient in:

-- Video Production
-- iOS & macOS Development
+- iOS & macOS Development (SwiftUI/UIKit)
-- .NET/C# Cybersecurity Development
+- .NET/C# & Python Cybersecurity Development
-- Graphic Design
 - Full Stack Web Development

 ## 🔧 Tools & Technologies